Renters' Rights Bill: Updates, timelines, analysis, & impacts (agent guide)

 Allow renting with pets | ✅ | ✅ |

-Introduce a landlord ombudsman | ❌ | ✅ |
+Introduce a landlord ombudsman | ✅ | ✅ |

 Ban rental bidding wars | ❌ | ✅ |

-Create a PRS database | ❌ | ✅ |
+Create a PRS database | ✅ |

-Strengthen enforcement of non-compliance | ❌ | ✅ |
+Strengthen enforcement of non-compliance | ✅ |

-The Renters Reform Bill is the predecessor of the Renters’ Rights Bill, explaining why they both look similar.
+The Renters Reform Bill is the predecessor of the Renters’ Rights Bill, explaining why they both look so similar.

-- Abolish Section 21, but not before reforming the court system to deal with the increased volume of Section 8 notices
+- Abolish Section 21, but not before reforming the court system to deal with the increased volume of Section 8 notices.

-- Introduce more robust Section 8 grounds for possession for landlords to account for the abolition of Section 21
+- Introduce more robust Section 8 grounds for possession for landlords to account for the abolition of Section 21.

-- Apply the Decent Homes Standard to rental properties
+- Apply the Decent Homes Standard to rental properties.

-- Limit rent increases to once per year
+- Limit rent increases to once per year.

-- Prohibit discrimination against families or benefit recipients
+- Prohibit discrimination against families or benefit recipients.

-- Allow renting with pets to help improve tenants' mental health
+- Allow renting with pets to help improve tenants' mental health.

 The Renters’ Rights Bill will also introduce Section 21 without court reform and apply Awaab’s Law to the Decent Homes Standard.